Vanishing Tax Credits and a Shrinking Market: Who Can Afford to Rent?

 Vanishing Tax Credits and a Shrinking Market Who Can Afford to Rent

-On Tuesday, May 26, join the Chicago Fed’s Economic Mobility Project for Vanishing Tax Credits and a Shrinking Market: Who Can Afford to Rent?, a virtual event focused on the Low-Income Housing Tax Credit, one of the nation’s primary tools for financing affordable rental housing and a key driver behind millions of units developed over recent decades.
+On Tuesday, May 26, the Chicago Fed’s Economic Mobility Project hosted Vanishing Tax Credits and a Shrinking Market: Who Can Afford to Rent?, a virtual event focused on the Low-Income Housing Tax Credit, one of the nation’s primary tools for financing affordable rental housing and a key driver behind millions of units developed over recent decades.

 - Edward Glaeser, Fred and Eleanor Glimp Professor of Economics, Harvard University